Why Should I Use an Advanced Reporting Tool Instead Of Word Exports?

 Word templates have limited support for children, but BIRT and Velocity both allow much more access to follow relationships and tree structure through multiple levels.

 BIRT and Velocity both allow much more control over when and where to display information than Word does.
-If you’d like to display an item’s status, but only if it was created more than 30 days ago and has an upstream relationship to a Feature, you’ll need to use an advanced reporting engine.
+If you’d like to display an item’s status, but only if it was created more than thirty (30) days ago AND has an upstream relationship to a feature, you’ll need to use an advanced reporting engine.

 BIRT’s method of getting information to feed into the report requires you to write SQL queries that return discrete sets of data.
 To do anything more than display a simple list of objects, you’ll likely need to be familiar with Jama Software's database schema and fluent enough in SQL select statements to join multiple tables and filter out the data you need.

-Velocity tags are nested into HTML, which makes for an extremely simple interface and no necessary special software; you’ll do your editing in whichever text editor you prefer.
+Velocity tags are nested into HTML, which makes for an extremely simple interface with no necessary special software required; you’ll do your editing using whichever text editor you prefer.
 This approach means you won’t have access to tools like visual layout views or results previews, but it is extremely lightweight, portable, and easy to jump into.
-Since the syntax is similar to other embeddable scripting languages, Velocity will likely look familiar to many users with experience writing scripts.
+Since the syntax is similar to other embeddable scripting languages, Velocity will likely look familiar to many users who have prior experience with writing scripts.

-Like our Word templates, Velocity reports have the option to run as “context-sensitive,” meaning they will be run against only the item or group of items the user is viewing when the report is generated.
-This makes Velocity ideal for reports you'd like to run against a wide range of projects, item types and other variables.
+Like our Word templates, Velocity reports have the option to run as “context-sensitive,” meaning they will be run against only the item (or group of items) that the user is viewing when the report is generated.
+This makes Velocity ideal for reports you'd like to run against a wide range of projects, item types, and other variables.

 Though both BIRT and Velocity can perform data transformation reasonably well, Velocity will allow you to specify multiple control flows using programming concepts like conditional statements and loops.